MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

         > [!NOTE]
         > The application terminates early if the configuration isn't validated successfully.
 For example, if the environment variables haven't been set.
 This prevents the application from running with incomplete or incorrect settings.

-    1. Once the configuration is validated, the Main method simulates the following order processing workflow:
+    1. Second, after the configuration is validated, the Main method simulates the following order processing workflow:

         - Creates a new order.
         - Validates customer information.